• Home

 Anti-inflammatory and anti-bacterial properties are two major properties an essential oil for rosacea should have as one can reduce redness while the other wards off pimples and blackheads.
 If you combine it with jojoba oil, you have the basis for an almost all-in-one serum for your facial care needs during your rosacea flares.

 Remember, don’t be afraid to experiment until you find a ratio or combination that works for you.
-You also don’t need to stop with your rosacea flares.
-Using a natural, holistic approach to skincare and beauty makes a healthful treat for your skin.
+You also don’t need to stop treating the cause of rosacea flares.
+Using a natural, holistic approach to skincare and beauty makes a healthful treat for your skin in order to avoid any inflammatory skin conditions.